gmar1274/gmar1274.github.io/index.md

 </style>

 ## About Me
-> I was born in Pomona, CA in 1993.
-I am a first generation STEM graduate and a professional full stack software developer.
-I enjoy developing applications and coding in general.
+> I am a first generation STEM graduate and professional JavaScript developer.
+I was born in Pomona, CA in 1993.
+I enjoy developing applications on all platforms and love learning and implementing new technologies.
 When I'm not coding, I'm reading math texts and journals (yes really ... :nerd_face: ).
-I'm currently open to discovering new opportunities that would further develop my skillset and continue to grow my career in the software/IT industry.
+I'm currently open to discovering new opportunities that would marry my passion for coding and Information Technology.
 >
 > As a former baseball player, I understand the value and importance of teamwork.
-That is why I value a healthy team environment as my number one criterion when job seeking.
+That is why I value a healthy team environment as my number one criterion above all else.
 >
-> Outside of the workplace, I enjoy going out and listening to live music, drinking a nice craft beer, and just recently got into fitness (running and hiking) to balance out the former.
+> Outside of work, I enjoy going out and listening to live music, exploring new cuisines, discovering new breweries, and just recently got into fitness (running and hiking) to balance out the former.

 ## Education